springfall2008/batpred/docs/install.md

 Install the Solcast integration (<https://github.com/oziee/ha-solcast-solar>), create a [Solcast account](https://solcast.com/), configure details of your solar arrays, and request an API key that you enter into the Solcast integration in Home Assistant.

+**Hybrid inverters only**: If your hybrid inverter capacity is smaller than your array peak capacity, tell Solcast that your AC capacity is equal to your DC capacity
+(both equal to your array peak kW).
+Otherwise, Solcast will provide forecast data clipped at your inverter capacity.
+Let predbat handle any necessary clipping instead.
+When supplied with the unclipped Solcast forecast data, predbat can allow in its model for PV in excess of the inverter capacity going to battery charging (bypassing the hybrid inverter).

 Note that Predbat does not update Solcast for you so you will need to create your own Home Assistant automation that updates the solar forecast a few times a day
 (e.g. dawn, dusk, and just before your nightly charge slot).